How to become a clinical research scientist: Zahra's story

 - Zahra works and studies at the University of Salford.
 She hopes her work will help people with problems like heart disease, and that her discoveries will help save lives.

-What to expect if you want to be a clinical research scientist
+What to expect if you want to be a clinical scientist

-What qualifications do you need to be a clinical research scientist?
+What qualifications do you need to be a clinical scientist?